Persian Gulf Pro League: History

 The runner-up of the 2002–03 season, PAS Tehran, became the Iranian football champion of the 2003–04 Iran Pro League.
-It was the last Iranian championship for PAS Tehran as one of the most successful Iranian football clubs of all time.
+It was the last Iranian championship for PAS Tehran.
 PAS Tehran's professional football team was dissolved in 2007.
-Ali Daei, who returned to Persepolis, became the top goal scorer with 16 goals.
-The 2003–04 season was the last edition of the league with 14 teams.

-In 2004, the number of teams were increased from 14 to 16 teams.
-Foolad of Ahvaz became the first champion from Khuzestan Province after winning the 2004–05 Iran Pro League six points ahead of Zob Ahan.
-Reza Enayati of Esteghlal Tehran became the league's top goal scorer for the second time in his career after scoring 20 goals in 24 matches.
-He repeated his success with 21 goals in the 2005–06 Iran Pro League when Esteghlal Tehran celebrated their first championship since 2001.
-They defeated Bargh Shiraz in front of over 100,000 fans at Azadi 4–1 and won the league one point ahead of PAS Tehran.
+In 2004, the number of teams was increased from 14 to 16 teams.
+Foolad of Ahvaz became the first champion from Khuzestan Province.
+In the 2005–06 Iran Pro League Esteghlal celebrated their first championship since 2001.
 Shamoushak Noshahr and Shahid Ghandi (today known as Tarbiat Yazd) relegated to Azadegan League.